-Saatva provides one product, but it does allow you to choose from one of three “comfort levels.”
+Saatva provides one product, but it does allow customers to choose from one of three “comfort levels.”
 For those who aren’t familiar with this concept at Saatva, I thought I’d give a rundown of what each comfort level feels like and who it would be best for.
 Generally, I think most people are best fit for the “Luxury Firm,” and that’s something the company stresses in their marketing materials.
-I’ll go through everything here nevertheless (and certainly check out my Saatva review if you haven’t already).
+I’ll go through everything here nevertheless (and certainly check out my Saatva review).

 The Comfort Scale

-Saatva’s comfort scale is based on a 10-rating system the lower the number the less support a bed offers.
-So, a rating of 1 would have very little support and be extremely soft.
+Saatva’s comfort scale is based on a 10-rating system; the lower the number the less support a bed offers.
+So, a rating of 1 would have very little support and would be extremely soft.
 Imagine diving into a cloud or a pile of cotton balls.
-It is not quite that soft, but you get the picture.
-A rating of 10 would be extremely hard, like you fell asleep on the kitchen table.
-If you would be interested in a bed with a 1 or 2 rating, Saatva mattresses are not for you.
-Also, if your preferred level of support is somewhere up at a 9 or 10 then even Saatva’s firmest mattress would not have the feel you’re looking for.
+A rating of 10 would be extremely hard, like falling asleep on the kitchen table.
+For those who would be interested in a bed with a 1 or 2 rating, Saatva mattresses are not the best choice.
+Also, those whose preferred level of support is somewhere up at a 9 or 10, then even Saatva’s firmest mattress would not be supportive enough.

-On a comfort scale of 1 to 10, Saatva’s Plush Soft mattresses are rated a 3.
-If you like to feel a mattress cradle around you as you make contact, then the Plush Soft options would be for you.
-As with all Saatva mattresses, the coils are individually wrapped, but with these ones every coil gets wrapped in foam that is just a little softer and more conforming than other mattresses in the lineup.
+On a comfort scale of 1 to 10, Saatva’s Plush Soft mattresses are rated at a 3.
+For those who like to feel a mattress cradle them as they sleep, the Plush Soft option would be best.
+As with all Saatva mattresses, the coils are individually wrapped, but the Plush Soft’s coils are a little softer and more conforming.

-Saatva refers to Luxury Firm as its flagship level.
-On the comfort scale, Luxury Firm is a range of 5 and 6, providing support that offers a balance between firm and cushioned.
-Premium foam cushion layers promote proper spinal alignment.
-This would be the level Goldilocks would pick, as it is not too firm or soft.
+Saatva refers to Luxury Firm as its flagship model.
+On the comfort scale, Luxury Firm is a range of 5 and 6, providing a balance of comfort and support.
+Premium foam cushion layers promote proper spinal alignment, and this would be the level Goldilocks would pick, as it is not too firm or soft.

-Luxury Firm is ideal for any sleeping position.
-It is also the preferred choice for couples with different sleeping preferences.
-So, if you are a side sleeper and your partner sleeps on their back or stomach this level would be comfortable to both of you.
+Luxury Firm is ideal for any sleeping position, and it is also the preferred choice for couples with different sleeping preferences.
+So, someone is a side sleeper and their partner sleeps on their back or stomach this level would be comfortable to both.

-If you always sleep on your stomach or back, and you are not fond of “sinking” into a mattress then the Firm option would likely suit you.
-It has an 8 rating on the comfort scale, so although firm and supportive, you are definitely not sleeping on a table.
+Those who always sleep on their stomach or back and you are not fond of “sinking” into a mattress should definitely consider the Firm option.
+It has an 8 rating on the firmness scale so, although it is firm and supportive, it won’t feel like sleeping on the floor.

-The coils in these mattresses are individually wrapped with firmer and conforming foams that cushion your body yet allow you to “float” on top of the mattress, rather than sink.
+The coils in these mattresses are individually wrapped with firmer and conforming foams that cushion the body while ensuring most people will sleep “on top” of the mattress. c

-Again, generally I would recommend the “Luxury Firm” comfort level, unless you fit the specific criteria that I mention for the other two levels.
+Generally, I would recommend the “Luxury Firm” comfort level for most sleepers, unless they fit the specific criteria that I mentioned for the other two levels.

 Latest posts by Joe Auer (see all)